 Additionally, some types of employment benefits are excluded from net accumulations.
 In fact, the only employment benefits mentioned in the definition of net accumulations is pension benefits.
 Thus, the value of employer heath or disability insurance, 401(k) plan, and other benefits offered by employers would not constitute net accumulations.
 Additionally, passive income and interest on investments that continue to grow after the decedent’s death would not be included as a lost net accumulation because they continue to accumulate after the decedent’s death.

 Contact our Florida Wrongful Death Law Firm for Your FREE Consultation

 A wrongful death claim is a serious matter.
 When a person dies, there is a lot at stake.
 It’s not just about the money; it’s also about the need for justice.
 It’s about stopping the negligent or careless person or company from hurting anyone else.
 We will fight the insurance company.
 That’s what we do.
 Your job is to get through this difficult time.

 You can reach out to us any time to schedule your free legal consultation.
-You can call us at (321) 352-7588, or you can reach out to us at our website.
+You can call our Orlando, Florida wrongful death law firm at (321) 352-7588, or you can reach out to us at our website.
 Once you schedule your consultation, you will get to speak with a Florida wrongful death attorney at a time that is convenient for you.

 At our firm, lawyers do consultations, not call center folks or customer service representatives.
 Also, our clients get our cell phone number.
 We take a limited number of cases so that we can deliver the best experience possible to the people that need us.
 When you need us, we’re here.